rwz/rwz.github.io/_posts/2014-09-23-datetime-select-in-cucumber.md

 So you can use it like this:

 {% highlight gherkin %}
-When I fill in "Birthdate" fate field with "25, Aug, 1986"
+When I fill in "Birthdate" date field with "25, Aug, 1986"
 {% endhighlight %}